ignatandrei/MCP_PDF/src/VSCodeTestProject/readme.txt

 {"firstName":"John", "lastName":"Doe"},
 {"firstName":"Anna", "lastName":"Smith"},
 {"firstName":"Peter", "lastName":"Jones"}s
-] by saving to result.pdf in the current folder
+] by saving to result.pdf in the current folder .

+Be sure to transform the save MCP result to a file and then convert the content of the file from base64 to byte .

 GitHub Copilot 3: